What therefore God has joined together, let not man put asunder.— Matthew 19:6

 Pew bows are allowed, but not provided.
 These should be attached by proper holders – usually provided by the florist, or tied.
 No scotch tape or nails or thumbtacks are allowed to be used on the pews for any purpose.

 Bring your accessories with you.
-Pew bows, programs and unity candle should be brought the day of the wedding.
+Pew bows and programs should be brought the day of the wedding.
 Being a downtown church, things can easily disappear so we are not comfortable storing any personal item.
 If you chose to have a unity candle, you will need to purchase 2 taper candles and 1 pillar candle, we can provide the stand.

 Receiving lines following the wedding are not permitted.
 There will only be time for pictures before the next wedding or Mass begins.
 We expect only the wedding party and family to remain on the premises following the wedding for pictures.
 Bubbles, bird seed, rice, butterflies or any form of celebrating when the couple leaves the Cathedral is prohibited.